samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 * The odds of receiving thrombolysis fell about 5 fold with increasing pre-stroke disability.

 * There was a 15 fold difference in the odds of receiving thrombolysis between hospitals.
 The difference between hospitals accounted for about 60% of the variance in use of thrombolysis for patients who arrived at hospital within 4 hours of known stroke onset time; 40% of the variance in treatment of these patients was due to differences in patient populations between hospitals.

+* The hospital, rather than differences in local patient populations, explains the majority of variation in thrombolysis use between hospitals.

 * In both observed (actual) data, and predicted use of thrombolysis, we examined subgroups of patients.
 We could identify a group of patients to whom essentially all stroke teams would give thrombolysis.
 We then found groups of patients where hospitals would vary in their attitude to use of  thrombolysis, with some hospitals not giving thrombolysis to any patients and other hopsitals giving thrombolysis to 30-40% of patients who arrived at hospital within 4 hours of known stroke onset time.
 Key groups where hospitals differed in their use of thrombolysis were:
     * Low stroke severity (e.g. NIHSS <5)